From Tim Carey:

 In this class, you will see everything that goes into my process of creating imagery in glass.
 Beyond techniques and information, we're going to pull back the veil on the entire artistic process.
 Students will not only learn what I know, but learn how I think, how I struggle, and how working with glass can be transformative and revealing for both the material of glass and the artist alike.

-Purchase of this class includes permanent access to A Painterly Portrait in Glass with Tim Carey, a long-format instructional video (1.5+ hours), not available anywhere else.
-Watch the video anywhere and anytime.
+- Long-term access to A Painterly Portrait in Glass with Tim Carey, a long-format instructional video (1.5+ hours) that you can watch any where, any time

 We believe this entire package is an exceptional way to learn!
 It’s an opportunity to get a thorough, step-by-step understanding of how to create painterly images in glass.
 So get ready to join two live Q&A sessions with artist Tim Carey and moderator Ted Sawyer, Bullseye's Director of Research and Education.
 You'll get to share your work, to inspire and be inspired, and to take your home studio to wonderful new dimensions.

 - We will be using Zoom for the live class sessions.
 For optimal streaming, Zoom recommends using their desktop program or mobile app.
 (Only use their web service if you cannot access the other options.)
 In addition, we strongly recommend using a desktop or laptop computer with all of the following: high-speed internet, a webcam, a microphone, and speakers.
 A tablet may suffice.
 Phones, however, should be avoided.
 Smartphone screens will be too small, and a landline phone will not allow for any interactivity.